luisroberto108/pychain/README.md

 An example of blockchain using python.

 ## Description
-This project is an example of blockchain using python.
+This project is an example of blockchain using python (and some tests with git).

 ## Execution
 ```bash